SlavnicN/MeinBrain/LogBook/Todo/Config Tool.md

 - [ ] add icon for files

 # Software and Other
+- [ ] Setup my latex cv in VScode and github
 - [ ] [[Autocompletion in zsh + startship + kitty]]
 - [ ] Clean Linux home
 - [ ] check out LibreWolf browser